VvnShen/HelloWorld/README.md

 * When was the company incorporated?
 2013

-Who are the founders of the company? hedge fund veterans Tammer Kamel and Abraham Thomas
+* Who are the founders of the company? hedge fund veterans Tammer Kamel and Abraham Thomas

-How did the idea for the company (or project) come about?
+* How did the idea for the company (or project) come about?
 Tammer Kamel, CEO of Quandl, mentioned “We are on a mission to democratize the commercial data industry”.
 Quandl’s co-founder and chief data officer Abraham Thomas provided more details on the idea of setting up the company.
 “The current generation of data analysts is no longer satisfied with one-size-fits-all technology and draconian restrictions on use; they want the freedom to work on the data they need with the tools they choose.
 We make that happen.”
+In recent two years, after acquired by Nasdaq, quandl shifted their business foucus to providing alternative data.

 * How is the company funded?
 How much funding have they received?
-Quandl as startups in 2013, gained seed funding $1.5M from iGan Partners.
+Quandl, as startups in 2013, gained seed funding $1.5M from iGan Partners.
 And the following year, GrowX Venture Management invested the new company.
 In 2014, Quandl gained $5.4M Series A funding from August Capital.
 Two years later, the business was continue expanding and get another $12M series B funding from Nexus Venture Partners and August Capital.
 Nasdaq acquired Quandl in 2018.

 ## Business Activities:
 * What specific financial problem is the company or project trying to solve?
-Quandl’s main business is to provide alternative data.
-Alternative data is collected digitally, while traditionally data is collected through surveys asking people what they’re purchasing etc. By going digital we keep that same level of anonymity but make it faster and more accurate.
+Quandl’s main business in recent years is to provide alternative data.
+Alternative data is collected digitally, while traditionally, data is collected through surveys asking people what they’re purchasing etc. By going digital we keep that same level of anonymity but make it faster and more accurate.
 So, for example with PSD2 and user consent, we can see where spending is taking place in real-time, instead of having to wait for surveys to be carried out and analysed.There’s nothing radical about alternative data.
 It’s just a faster, more accurate way of collecting market research.
-Financial analysis under pandemic in the past 2 years is a good example of Quandl to provide expertise data to monitor and forecast.
+Financial analysis under pandemic in the past 2 years is a good example of Quandl to provide numeric data for monitoring and forecasting purpose.
 Quandl offers data from supply chain, small business performance, employment, consumption, credit to keep users informed of any potential risks.

 * Who is the company's intended customer?
 Is there any information about the market size of this set of customers?
 Quandl provides data to a wide range of users, including 8 of the 10 largest hedge fund companies, 14 of the 15 largest banks and 8 of the 10 largest consulting firms in the United States.
-Quandl also serve data with individuals.
-Quandl collects over 500 publishers’ market data.
+Quandl also serve data with individuals.It collects from over 500 publishers’ market data.
 Users could subscribe datasets through API, R,Python, excel, Ruby and more.

 * What solution does this company offer that their competitors do not or cannot offer?
 Quandl's top competitors include Enigma Technologies, Estimize, OpenFin, TIM Group and Thinknum.
 The mission of Quandl is to extract value from  the world’s data.
 The company is focusing on providing a search engine for wider numerical data.
 Here to summarize the main difference by comparing what offers by Quandl’s competitors.